Thursday, 14 July 2016

-There was a confusing web of roads going up behind the bar and we had to ask our hostess to point out the right one.
+There was a confusing web of roads going up behind the bar and we had to ask our hostess to point out the right route.

-We were well off the GR65 by now, but there was another one, the GR430, that guided us up out of the village.
+We were well and truly off the GR65 by now, but there was another GR, the GR430, that guided us up out of the village.
 We soon diverged from it and climbed through a pine forest, then meandered down and up again through another wood.

 It was an easy walk through an idyllic pastoral landscape, but the rain returned and this time it did not stop.

 In our wraith-like white capes, we squelched along the tiny road and soon came to the built-up outskirts of Montfaucon, which were not looking their best with all their grey masonry darkened by rain.

 We passed two hotels but not the one we were looking for, the Hotel de la Gare, so we pressed on to the main intersection at the bottom of the slope, turned right, walked another long way, turned right again, then again, and finally found it, not far from where we had started half an hour before.

 On the way we came to a large gîte and went in to see whether we could stay there.
 The entrance was full of boots and jackets, but inside there was nobody to be found, only tables strewn with packets of food, unwashed plates, open books, half-completed jigsaw puzzles and general clutter.
 The walls were covered with dispiriting new-age posters.
 Eventually a woman appeared and announced that they were booked out, allowing us to scuttle off with relief.

 The Hotel de la Gare, as its name suggested, was opposite the station, although since the line was now defunct, this was not the advantage that it had once been.

 Nevertheless it had a thriving, well-kept air and there were people still eating their Bastille Day lunch in the dining room when we arrived.